What Is a Service-Level Agreement (SLA)? And How to Write One

 Why are SLAs important?

-SLAs are common in the technology industry but can be used in any industry.
+SLAs are common in the technology industry, but you can use them in any industry, including B2B marketing and others.
 A service level agreement is an important component of business procedure with several benefits for organizations, teams, and vendors:

 • An SLA establishes trust and peace of mind among all parties involved.